US-China Tech Race: Spies and Lies (Part Two)

 And check out FT Edit, the new iPhone app that shares the best of FT journalism, hand-picked by senior editors to inform, explain and surprise.
 It’s free for the first month and 99p a month for the next six months.

 Presented by James Kynge.
+Interview with Michael Orlando conducted by Demetri Sevastopulo.
 Edwin Lane is senior producer.
 Josh Gabert-Doyon is producer.
 Manuela Saragosa is executive producer.
 Sound design is by Breen Turner, with original music from Metaphor Music.
 The FT’s head of audio is Cheryl Brumley.

 News clips credits: NBC, Global News, Micron, The Oregonian